For Shannon Skoug, the Owner and Design Principal of Modernfolk Design, midcentury interior design comes naturally.

 Do you have a motto or favorite quote that guides your business / designs?

+One of my favorite quotes about design that I have ever come across is from Marcel Breuer.
 “A few simple objects are enough, when these are good, multi-use and capable of variation.
-We avoid thus the slavish pouring of our needs into countless commodities that complicate our daily lives instead of simplifying them and making them easier.” —Marcel Breuer
+We avoid thus the slavish pouring of our needs into countless commodities that complicate our daily lives instead of simplifying them and making them easier.”

 Where do you source home furnishings and accents?